AdejinmiSeyi/AdejinmiSeyi/README.md

 I'm a software Engineer who is passionate about building innovative solutions using code.

-- 🌱 I’m currently building up on javascript so that I can be more grounded on the subject.
+- 🌱 I’m currently working on building an e-commerce product page with javascript.
 - 💞️ I’m excited about collaborating on impactful projects.
 - 📫 Please reach out to me for collaborations at seyifeyisara@gmail.com